lackofcolours/talk_help-me-hire-you/README.md

 # Help me hire you!
-Tips for landing a dev role
+Tips for landing your first dev role

 As a UX focused front end developer, I’m a strong believer in empathy.
 Understanding what others want is key to effective collaboration.
 In this session, I’m going to share my views on: